omarmoreta/Final-Project/README.md

 ## Deploying Code

 After you run the `npm run build` command, your code will be built into a single bundle located at `dist/bundle.min.js` along with any other assets your project depended.

+## Code Template

+If you want to start your own project, here is a great template that we are using: https://github.com/photonstorm/phaser3-project-template